-Find out which of apps you use are green and which are in urgent need of cleaning: With the ClickClean tool from Greenpeace, you can get an interesting overview of your chosen applications and their ecological value.
+Find out which of your apps are green and which are in urgent need of cleaning: With the ClickClean tool from Greenpeace, you can get an interesting overview of your (favorite) apps and find out how ecologically valuable they are.

 Impulses for a greener future:

-- Jack Lennox has built a WordPress theme that's only 7 kB
+- So Jack Lenox has built a WordPress -Theme which is only 7 KB light.

-- Heydon Pickering gives coding tips on how to reduce the size of your site
+- Heydon Pickering gives coding tips on how to slim down your site.

 With all this talk of the negative environmental impact, we shouldn't lose sight of the positive effects the internet has.
 Video conferences, for example, mean we have to travel less.
 Especially over the last few months, everyone has seen how we can use transport less and thus reduce our carbon footprint.

-The internet also makes it much easier to disseminate information on sustainability and protecting the environment.
-We can find and purchase eco-friendly products to which we might otherwise have less access) are also, of course, among the positive effects of the digital industry - to name but a few.
+The internet also makes it much easier to disseminate information on sustainability and environmental protection.
+Offering and purchasing eco-friendly products (to which we might otherwise have less access) are also, of course, among the positive effects of the digital industry - to name but a few.

-If you want to delve deeper into the topic, I suggest taking a look at the website sustainablewebdesign.org as a starting point.
-The most important points are explained in clear, well-structured paragraphs and technical solutions are recommended.
+If you want to delve deeper into the topic, I recommend the website sustainablewebdesign.org as a starting point.
+The most important points are explained here in clear paragraphs and possible technical solutions for their implementation are offered.